badbryany/expandiware/README.md

 # expandiware - expanded indiware

-An enhanced version of the vpMobil app of indiware download the app -> https://www.kellermann.team/expandiware/
+An enhanced version of the vpMobil app of indiware<br />
+download the app -> https://www.kellermann.team/expandiware/

 ## Features